snac-cooperative/technical-docs/tat_requirements/introduction.md

 more or less continuous review of fix/features requests every few days, depending on how independent the developers are.
 Agile applies to everyone on the project.
 Ideal change management is not onerous.
-As tasks are completed, someone (developers) update feature status with “in progress”, “completed” and so on.
-There might be additional status updates from QA and release, but SNAC probably isn’t large enough to justify anything too complex.
+As tasks are completed, someone (developers) update feature status with "in progress", "completed” and so on.
+There might be additional status updates from QA and release, but SNAC probably isn't large enough to justify anything too complex.

 #### QA and Related Tests for Test-driven Development